 Within 24 hours of participating in the webinar, you will be sent a 15-minute online quiz to complete the three hours of activity.
 All chaplains who complete the program will receive a summative infographic containing key learnings and a certificate of participation.
 Your successful completion will be registered.

-Chaplains not funded under the National School Chaplaincy Program will be able to register for the Teacher Professional learning program that will start in April 2020.
+Chaplains not funded under the National School Chaplaincy Program will be able to register for the Teacher Professional learning program.

 The webinar session is divided into three focus areas: